CoderDennis/decorum/NOTES.md

 - [ ] Add configuration option for how many times to run the test body.

+- [ ] Only feed used history into next round of shrinking?
+Discard unused values at the end of history.

 - [ ] Implement other basic generators such as `atom`, `binary`, `string`, etc.

 - [x] Add a `zip/1` function that takes a list of generators and emits a tuple with each of their values.
 It's essentially the same as `Enum.zip/1` but for Decorum generators.
 It looks like StreamData has a generator named `tuple` which does this with a tuple of generators as its input.

-- [ ] Add the concept of generation size and re-sizing from StreamData?

 - [ ] Rename Prng module to Random?
 I don’t love the name Prng.